moryno/Tech-Blog/README.md

 ---

-\- Click this link to see the live website [Quiz Board Website](https://moryno.github.io/Quiz-Board/)
+\- Click this link to see the live website [Tech Blog Website](https://tech-blog-moryno.vercel.app/)

 ## License